RaisingAwesome/Ghost-Catcher-Cam/README.md

       sudo cp splash.png /usr/share/plymouth/themes/pix/
       sudo reboot

+### 6. Make it Autoboot
+You first have to set permissions on the runner file:

+      cd ~/Ghost-Catcher-Cam
+      chmod +777 runner.sh

++Then, set a Crontab entry so it runs at startup:

+      crontab -e

++Type the following at the bottom of the page:
+      @reboot sleep 0 && /home/pi/Ghost-Catcher-Cam/runner.sh &  #increase the sleep zero if it doesn't run to give it time to boot up more dependancies.
+The sleep parameter is in seconds.

 ### Extra Info:
 For info, to stream the entire Raspberry Pi display, this work: